phucvin/solv-03/README.md

 # Solv - Stateless Offline-capable LiveView - Prototype 03

+Solv's main idea is that stateless servers keep client's state in a volatile cache.
+It enables server components that are also interactive, which is best of both worlds between LiveView and htmx.
+Then fine-grained reactivity is added to achieve efficient DOM updates + minimal payload size.

 ## What is this?
 A prototype to show:
 1. Server can create & modify client's DOM directly, simlar to LiveView/htmx but